HL7/cqf-measures/pages/glossary.md

 The lower part of a fraction used to calculate a rate, proportion, or ratio.
 It can be the same as the initial population or a subset of the initial population to further constrain the population for the purpose of the measure.
 Continuous variable measures do not have a denominator, but instead define a measure population.
 [Source](https://ecqi.healthit.gov/glossary)

+For measures that include multiple populations, different populations may have different denomintaors, grouping the denominators along specific criteria (e.g. patient's age, diagnosis, surgical procedures, prior myocardial infarction, etc.).

-Also may be grouped for inclusion in a specific performance measure based on specific criteria (e.g., patient's age, diagnosis, prior Myocardial Infarction (MI)).
-Different measures within a measure set may have different Denominators (e.g., measure #1 Denominator = Initial Population AND Smoker; measure #2 Denominator = Initial Population AND Atrial Fibrillation).
+Different measures within a measure set (see A.18, Quality Measure Set) may have different Denominators (e.g., measure #1 Denominator = Initial Population AND Smoker; measure #2 Denominator = Initial Population AND Atrial Fibrillation).
 A Denominator can have inclusion and exclusion criteria.

 #### A.5 Denominator Exception